tektoncd/community/teps/0060-remote-resource-resolution.md

 features like sparse checkout, the "git" resolver will implement caching as a high priority.

-The parameters for a "git" `ResourceRequest` will initially look as
+The parameters for a "git" `ResolutionRequest` will initially look as
 follows:

 ```yaml